Debt Negotiation Lawyer In Charlotte, NC

 It is important to reach a favorable agreement with the lender.
 Your debt negotiation lawyer will also ensure that the lender signs off on language binding them to not only cancel the underlying debt.
 Additionally, if the creditor successfully filed a judgment against you, your debt negotiation lawyer will see that proper filings cancelling the judgment are put in place once you carry out your end of the agreement with the creditor.

 The Debt Settlement Strategy

 Debt settlement differs from debt consolidation.
 Many debt consolidation programs come with high fees, and you are not reducing the amount of debt you pay, you’re simply restructuring the debt.
 If you can’t make payments or miss payments, you are in default of the debt consolidation agreement and you can incur additional fees and essentially go back to square one.

 While debt consolidation allows you to combine multiple debts into a single loan, debt settlement utilizes a very different strategy, When you settle debt, you’re effectively asking one or more of your creditors to accept less than what’s owed on your account.
 If you and your creditor(s) reach an agreement, then you would pay the settlement amount in a lump sum or a series of installments. https://www.investopedia.com/ask/answers/110614/whats-difference-between-debt-consolidation-and-debt-settlement.asp

 Our firm has helped hundreds of clients settle their debts.
 Often these are settled one by one at the client’s pace, with overall tremendous savings for the client.

 Speak With A Charlotte Debt Negotiation Lawyer Today

-Whether you are in Charlotte or any part of North or South Carolina, our firm can assist with debt negotiation and debt settlement.
+Whether you are in Charlotte or any part of North or (most of) South Carolina, our firm can assist with debt negotiation and debt settlement.
 Call us at 704.749.7747 for a free consultation by phone, or click HERE To request a consultation.
 We look forward to helping you.